The Egregious Guide to Classic Resto Shaman

 60 mana = 3.81 Int (with Ancestral Knowledge)

-Swap your gear around accordingly from fight to fight.
+Swap your gear around accordingly to suit combat scenarios.
 Remember that Int has a few perks over MP5 too:

 Int’s mana is available on demand, have to wait for MP5